New Widebeam Cruisers

 Help from design to full fit out, privide pictures and possible layout plans

-We Start with a few pictures to show you what is possible aboard the Widebam Barges
+We Start with a few pictures to show you what is possible aboard our Widebam Barges

-These are nice but anything is possible with the right help - when planning you must consider the following:
+These are nice and anything is possible with the right help - when planning you must consider the following:

 You would not build a house on poor foundations, the same applies to a barge - always purchase the best shell available, even if it is a little more expensive it will be worth it in the long run